FICTION AND POETRY

 Peters, Fritz, Finistère, London, 1951.
 The liaison in the late 1920s of an American boy of 15, living in France with his divorced mother, and a youngish homosexual teacher, resulting in tragedy from the typical reaction of the boy's family to homosexuality, the age difference not then being a particular issue.

 Peyrefitte, Roger, Les Amitiés Particulières, Marseille, 1943, translated from the French by Edward Hyams as Special Friendships, London, 1958.
+Review.
 The superlative tragic love affair of a 12-year-old and a sophisticated 14-year-old aristocrat at a French Catholic boarding school in the 1920s.

 Peyrefitte, Roger, "Le Baron de Gloeden" in Les Amours singulières (Strange Loves), Marseille, 1949.
 In French only.
 One of the two contrasting stories, a fictionalised biography of the German photographer Wilhelm von Gloeden, who made Sicilian boys his life.